Coronavirus: Ireland plans mink cull | DW | 19.11.2020

-Around 100,000 animals could be slaughtered over concerns mink could pass COVID on to humans.
+Around 100,000 animals could be slaughtered over concerns mink could pass COVID-19 on to humans.
 Elsewhere, Swedish mink farm workers have tested positive for the virus, prompting authorities to conduct a review.

 Irish authorities are planning a nationwide cull of minks over fears the animals may have a mutated version of the coronavirus previously detected in Denmark, an agriculture ministry spokesman said Thursday.